 The delivery of this deed to the Township shall constitute a continuing offer to dedicate the land and improvements for public use, which is irrevocable after the recordation of the final plans.
 The decision by the Township to accept an offer of dedication shall not affect its right to demand payment under the terms of any improvement and/or maintenance guarantee the applicant provides.
 The Township shall incur no responsibility for these improvements until the Board of Supervisors accepts the offer of dedication by resolution at a public meeting.
-This deed shall include an offer for dedication for streets, any and all easements for sanitary sewers, water lines or storm sewers (including all stormwater conveyancing facilities but excluding stormwater basins or berms) and improvements thereto, including hydrants, sanitary and storm sewers, manholes, inlets, pumping stations, and other appurtenances as shall be constructed as public improvements and as shall be required for the promotion of public health, safety and welfare, after all streets, sidewalks, sewers and the like are completed as certified by the Township Engineer, or constructed to a level which, in the sole discretion of the Township, is deemed acceptable and/or necessary for public use and acceptance.
+This deed shall include an offer for dedication for streets, any and all easements for sanitary sewers, water lines or storm sewers (including all stormwater conveyancing facilities but excluding stormwater basins or berms) and improvements thereto, including hydrants, sanitary and storm sewers, manholes, inlets, pumping stations, and other appurtenance s as shall be con structed as public improvements and as shall be required for the promotion of public health, safety and welfare, after all streets, sidewalks, sewers and the like are completed as certified by the Township Engineer, or constructed to a level which, in the sole discretion of the Township, is deemed acceptable and/or necessary for public use and acceptance.
 The Board will require the applicant to supply a title certificate, from a reputable title insurance company, at the time of the delivery of the final plans and at the time of acceptance by the Township, certifying that the land included in the deed of dedication is free of all liens and encumbrances.

-(d) Whenever the applicant is required to provide open space as part of the development, an easement in perpetuity restricting such open space against further subdivision or development shall be executed between the applicant and the Township, and shall run to the benefit of the Township and lot owners in the subdivision or land development.

-(e) The applicant shall comply with agency permit requirements as follows:

-1) The applicant shall submit to the Township copies of all required permits from agencies having jurisdiction over ancillary matters necessary to effect the subdivision or land development, such as the Pennsylvania Department of Environmental Protection, Pennsylvania Public Utilities Commission and Chester County Health Department.

-2) In the case where construction activities are proposed in or near floodplains, wetlands or hydric soils, either a permit from the Pennsylvania Department of Environmental Protection for the activity or a letter stating that a permit is not required shall be submitted.

-3) Where the plan requires a highway access permit or permits from the Pennsylvania Department of Transportation, the applicant shall note that requirement on the final plan and shall pursue the permit or permits in accordance with the terms of §508(6) of the Municipalities Planning Code, 53 P.S. §10508(6).
+- iv.
+Whenever the applicant is required to provide open space as part of the development, an easement in perpetuity restricting such open space against further subdivision or development shall be executed between the applicant and the Township and shall run to the benefit of the Township and lot owners in the subdivision or land development. - v.
+The applicant shall comply with agency permit requirements as follows: - The applicant shall submit to the Township copies of all required permits from agencies having jurisdiction over ancillary matters necessary to effect the subdivision or land development, such as the Pennsylvania Department of Environmental Protection, Pennsylvania Public Utilities Commission and Chester County Health Department. - In the case where construction activities are proposed in or near floodplains, wetlands or hydric soils, either a permit from the Pennsylvania Department of Environmental Protection for the activity or a letter stating that a permit is not required shall be submitted. - Where the plan requires a highway access permit or permits from the Pennsylvania Department of Transportation, the applicant shall note that requirement on the final plan and shall pursue the permit or permits in accordance with the term s of §508(6) of the Municipalities Planning Code, 53 P.S. §10508(6).

-(Ord.
-2003-9-1, 9/4/2003; as amended by Ord.
-2004-04, 11/18/2004, §III(a), (b))